My wife and I purchased a used vehicle a few months ago (I am now among the legions of mini-van drivers, but I’ll save that story for another day!).

 What to look for in an extended car warranty

-Your expenses.
+- Your expenses.
 Find out in advance how much you will be responsible for paying out-of-pocket (deductible) before the warranty kicks in.
 Some warranties have a small deductible, around $50-100, while others may have a co-pay arrangement, where you might pay a deductible, plus a percentage of the repair cost.
 You will need to determine the upfront cost as well as potential ongoing costs to determine if it might be worth it.
-Here is an example of an extended warranty being worth the cost.

 Should you buy an extended car warranty?

 This is a personal decision and one that my wife and I declined.
 We bought the factory certified pre-owned vehicle so we could have the benefit of an extended factory warranty for an additional year.